 Date of Submission: Date of Revision: Date of Acceptance: Date of Publication:

 Abstract - This electronic document is a “live” template and already defines the components of your paper [title, text, heads, etc.] in its style sheet. *CRITICAL: Do Not Use Symbols, Special Characters, Footnotes, or Math in Paper Title or Abstract.
-(Abstract)

 Keywords— Table, figure, component, formatting, style, styling, insert (key words)